-The module can be optionally configured as a local EAP authentication server to authenticate wireless clients.
-Both EAP-TLS and EAP-FAST are supported and permitted by this security policy.
+The module can be optionally configured in FIPS and non-FIPS modes as a local EAP authentication server to authenticate wireless clients.
+EAP-TLS and EAP-FAST are supported and permitted by this security policy.

 Refer to the Cisco Wireless LAN Controller Configuration Guide for instructions on configuring Local EAP server to authenticate wireless clients without a RADIUS server.